davidhertz7/VoltMart_Exploratory_Analysis/README.md

 <img width="1415" height="450" alt="image" src="https://github.com/user-attachments/assets/b6de3ea7-fb8b-4211-b697-697e6383ba43" />

 # Company Background
-Estabilshed in 2018, **VoltMart is an e-commerce company that sells popular electronics products** and has since expanded to a global customer base.
+Established in 2018, **VoltMart is an e-commerce company that sells popular electronics products** and has since expanded to a global customer base.
 The Company sells mainly products through their website or via its mobile app.
 To gain recognition and reach new customers they use a variety of marketing efforts including Email campaigns, SEO, affiliate links, and Social media.
 Their top-selling brands consist of Apple, Samsung, and Lenovo.